"...We found the colonel in a sad predicament indeed. He had one wagon fast in a mud hole

 The Cottonwood Crossing Chapter, with funding provided by the National Park Service, has developed data on the location of the Santa Fe Trail in Marion County.
 The data have been published in booklet form for use by the Marion County Planning and Zoning Commission, the County Mapping Dept, other government agencies, industry, and private individuals.
 The information provided consists of:

 Photo Sources: Aerial photos are from Terraserver.com.
-All other photos are by Steve Schmidt and permission to use those photos is granted only to the Santa Fe Trail Association for use on the SFTA web site.
+Unless noted, all other photos are by Steve Schmidt and permission to use those photos is granted only to the Santa Fe Trail Association for use on the SFTA web site.